-- E People who receive services manage their services and supports. - The Consumer is in charge. - He/she decides who provides the services and supports. - He/she decides when and how services are provided. - In the Consumer interviews, hires, trains, schedules, reviews, and dismisses caregivers.
+- People who receive services manage their services and supports. - The Consumer is in charge. - ☑ He/she decides who provides the services and supports. - ▼ He/she decides when and how services are provided. - The Consumer interviews, hires, trains, schedules, reviews, and dismisses caregivers.